Arkadiy-Garber/FeGenie/README.md

 ### Citing FeGenie:

 Garber AI, Nealson KH, Okamoto A, McAllister SM, Chan CS, Barco RA and Merino N (2020) FeGenie: A Comprehensive Tool for the Identification of Iron Genes and Iron Gene Neighborhoods in Genome and Metagenome Assemblies.
 Front.
 Microbiol.
 11:37. doi: 10.3389/fmicb.2020.00037

-Please also cite various dependencies used by FeGenie.